andrepazv/andrepazv.github.io/research.md

 <strong>DNA Barcoding in the neotropics and potential applications</strong>

 <img style="float: left;" src="/images/dnabarcode.jpg" height="200">
 Although I am not currently working on this I did for a few years and would love to go back to it.
-This project included using DNA barcode data for phylogeography applications [to pub] and for identification of fauna in illegal traffic seizures [link].
-Within this project I also published a review of DNA barcoding uses in Spanish [GET] and a comparison of species id accuracy using different methods.
+This project included using DNA barcode data for phylogeography applications [here](http://onlinelibrary.wiley.com/doi/10.1111/mec.13275/abstract){:target="_blank"} , for surveying diversity [here](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0127312){:target="_blank"} and for identification of fauna in illegal traffic seizures [link](http://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12515/abstract){:target="_blank"}.
+Within this project I also published a review of DNA barcoding uses in Spanish [GeT](http://revistas.unal.edu.co/index.php/actabiol/article/view/19782/28016){:target="_blank"} and a comparison of species id accuracy using different methods [here](http://link.springer.com/article/10.1007%2Fs12038-012-9255-x"){:target="_blank"}.

 &nbsp;
 &nbsp;